openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 * Pick your time zone. (i.e. in the US, you'd hit enter on US; and scroll and find your time zone, such as Eastern)

-It will then continue to run a while (~10+ minutes) before initiating the oref0-setup.sh script automatically, which will ask you for the following:
+It will then continue to run a while (~10+ minutes) before initiating the oref0-setup.sh script automatically, which will ask you for the items below.

+If anything fails during the installation, it may end early before it asks you these questions.
+In that case, you can just paste the script into the command line again and try it again.
+(Don't try to use the up arrow, it probably won't work.)

 **Be prepared to enter the following items:**